What our Fossil Fuels lesson plan includes

 Lesson Objectives and Overview: Fossil Fuels teaches students how these energy sources form and where to find them.
 Students will discover both the pros and cons for using these sources of energy.
 They will also be able to define terms that relate to fossil fuels.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, you will need to supply construction paper or poster boards and markers or colored pencils.
-You will also need to make sure students have internet access or other sources for their research.
+You will also need to make sure students have internet access or access to other resources for their research.

 Options for Lesson